nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed on your Computer.

-2. Download the latest `workbook.jar` from [here](https://github.com/AY2223S1-CS2103T-T10-3/tp).
+2. Download the latest `WorkBook.v1.3.1.jar` from [here](https://github.com/AY2223S1-CS2103T-T10-3/tp/releases/tag/v1.3.1).

-3. Copy the file to the folder you want to use as the _home folder_ for your WorkBook.
+3. Copy the file to a folder of your choice to store data from your WorkBook.

-4. Using your favourite terminal, navigate to the _home folder_ above and start WorkBook by running `java -jar workbook.jar`.
-The GUI as shown below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+4. Using your terminal, navigate to the folder where you placed your `jar` file and start WorkBook by running: `java -jar WorkBook.v1.3.1.jar`. <br> The GUI with sample data as shown below should appear in a few seconds.<br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * **`add`**`c/Meta d/2022-09-15 e/hrmonkey@example.com r/Frontend` : Adds an internship from `Meta` to the WorkBook.
+   * `add c/Meta d/18-Oct-2022 12:00 e/hrmonkey@example.com r/Frontend` : Adds an internship from `Meta` to the WorkBook.

-   * **`delete`**`3` : Deletes the 3rd internship shown in the current list.
+   * `delete 3` : Deletes the 3rd internship shown in the current list.

    * **`clear`** : Deletes all internships.

    * **`exit`** : Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+6. Refer to the [Features](#features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------